Teen Sleep

-Teenagers aren't lazy – they're sleep deprived.
-Find out why early school start times and delayed biological rhythms can make a good night's sleep difficult for young adults
+Teenagers aren't lazy – they're sleep deprived!
+Find out why early school start times and teen biology make a good night's sleep so difficult.

-Labelling individuals who prioritise their sleep as 'lazy' rather than 'sensible' is largely the result of modern-society valuing short-term financial gains over health and wellbeing.
-If politicians and companies were focused on maximising productivity in the long-run, then a well-slept, happy and healthy population would be key.
-(You can read more about the economic costs of a sleep-deprived society in a future post).
+Calling people who prioritise their sleep 'lazy' (rather than 'sensible'!) is largely the result of modern-society valuing short-term financial gains over long-term health.
+If politicians and companies really want to maximise productivity in the long-term, then a well-slept, happy, and healthy population is key.

-While a typical work day involves waking-up at the crack of dawn, worshipping coffee and replying to stress-inducing emails late into the night, the situation for children and young adults isn't much better.
-In fact, for the majority of teenagers, getting 9 hours of sleep per night may be unachievable for two key reasons.
+While a typical work day involves waking-up at the crack of dawn, worshipping coffee, and replying to stress-inducing emails late at night, the situation for teenagers isn't much better.
+In fact, for most teens, getting 9 hours of sleep per night may be unachievable for two key reasons: Early school start times and teen biology.

 Early School Start Times